 As I mentioned earlier, I have a passion for people and we are so privileged that some of our suppliers to the kitchen café, that Gavin has chosen to work with, are talented, locals artisans and in the gift shop we are working with some fabulous local, craftsmen and women too.
 Moving forward, over the coming weeks, I intend to showcase one of them every week in this blog and to share the fascinating stories of their businesses and products.

-There will be plenty of people to highlight along the way, as later in the summer we will increase our offering with more foodie goodies and tasty treats, again from as many local producers as possible.
-From jams to chutneys, local honey, sausage rolls, pork pies and cheeses, oils, granolas and homemade cakes, with olives and hams, wine, local ciders and other beverages too; it will be an eclectic mix of great fayre, produced locally and all from producers with a story to tell.
+There will be plenty of people to highlight along the way, as later in the summer we will increase our offering with more foodie goodies and tasty treats.
+And again from as many local producers as possible.
+From jams to chutneys, local honey, sausage rolls, pork pies and cheeses, oils, granolas and homemade cakes.
+With olives and hams, wine, local ciders and other beverages too; it will be an eclectic mix of great fayre.
+And to add, from producers with a story to tell.

 And there’s the secret…..we have come full circle and we are back to my favourite theme of people.
 We have created a new business that is developing itself piece by piece and with each piece of the jigsaw puzzle in place there is more and more to discover… just as people are a myriad of emotions, complexities and divergent personalities, so too is our business and to understand it better we need to get to grips with its character and personality and that is a challenge we are relishing!